A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Introduction

 The \emph{intersection graph} $\iG{F}$ of a set $F$ of objects in $\Reals^d$ is the graph whose vertex set is $F$ and in which two vertices are connected when the corresponding objects intersect. \emph{(Unit-)disk graphs}, where~$F$ consists of (unit) disks in the plane are a widely studied class of intersection graphs.
 Disk graphs form a natural generalization of planar graphs, since any planar graph can be realized as the intersection graph of a set of disks in the plane.
 In this paper we consider intersection graphs of a set $F$ of \emph{fat objects}, where an object $o\subseteq \Reals^d$ is $\alpha$-\emph{fat}, for some $0<\alpha\leq 1$ if there are balls $\Bin$ and $\Bout$ in $\Reals^d$ such that $\Bin\subseteq o \subseteq \Bout$ and $\radius(\Bin)/\radius(\Bout)\geq \alpha$.
 For example, disks are 1-fat and squares are $(1/\sqrt{2})$-fat.
-From now on we assume that $\alpha$ is an absolute constant, and often simply speak of fat objects.
-Note that we do not require the objects in $F$ to be convex, or even connected.
+From now on we assume that $\alpha$ is an absolute constant, and often simply speak of fat objects. \oldtext{Note that we do not require the objects in $F$ to be convex, or even connected.
 Thus our definition is very general.
 In particular, it does not imply that $F$ has near-linear union complexity, as is the case for so-called locally-fat objects~\cite{abes-union-complexity-fat}.
-In most of our results we furthermore assume that the objects in $F$ are \emph{similarly sized}, meaning that the ratio of their diameters is bounded by a fixed constant.
+In most of our results we furthermore assume that the objects in $F$ are \emph{similarly sized}, meaning that the ratio of their diameters is bounded by a fixed constant.} When dealing with arbitrarily-sized fat objects we also require the objects to be convex.
+Most of our results are about similarly-sized fat objects, however, and then we do not need the objects to be convex; in fact, they do not even need to be connected.\footnote{In the conference version of our paper we erroneously claimed that for arbitrarily-sized objects the restriction to convex objects is not necessary either.} (A set of objects is \emph{similarly-sized} when the ratio of the largest and smallest diameter of the objects in the set is bounded by a fixed constant.)
+Thus our definition of fatness for similarly-sized fat objects is very general.
+In particular, it does not imply that $F$ has near-linear union complexity, as is the case for so-called locally-fat objects~\cite{abes-union-complexity-fat}.

 Several important graph problems have been investigated for (unit-)disk graphs or other types of intersection graphs~\cite{AlberF04,BiroBMMR17,FominLPSZ17,FominLS12,MarxS14}.
 However, an overarching framework that helps designing subexponential algorithms has remained elusive.
 A major hurdle to obtain such a framework is that even unit-square graphs can already have arbitrarily large cliques and so they do not necessarily have small separators or small treewidth.
 One may hope that intersection graphs have low cliquewidth or rankwidth---this has proven to be useful for various dense graph classes \cite{CourcelleMR00,Oum17}---but unfortunately this is not the case even when considering only unit interval graphs~\cite{GolumbicR00}.
 One way to circumvent this hurdle is to restrict the attention to intersection graphs of disks of \emph{bounded ply}~\cite{BasteT17,hpq-aapeldg-15}.
 This prevents large cliques, but the restriction to bounded-ply graphs severely limits the inputs that can be handled.
 A major goal of our work is thus to give a framework that can even be applied when the ply is unbounded.